Terahertz-Band Integrated Sensing and Communications: Challenges and Opportunities: Introduction

 Initial ISAC systems had sensing and communications (S\&C) systems operating separate hardware in the same frequency bands and using techniques to avoid interference from each other.
-However, with increasing convergence between S\&C operations, a joint hardware is required.
-The ISAC systems, therefore, are broadly classified into radar-communications coexistence (RCC) and dual-functional radar-communications (DFRC)~\cite{fanLiuSurveyJSTSP_Zhang2021Sep}.
-Herein, RCC aims to provide interference mitigation and resource management so that both systems can operate without unduly interfering each other, whereas DFRC focuses on performing S\&C tasks on the same infrastructure.
-While existing mm-Wave communications protocols/waveforms, e.g., the IEEE 802.11ad standard wi-fi protocol, have been proposed for communications-aided vehicular sensing, recent studies have employed similar signaling methods for low THz ($0.06-4$ THz) vehicle-to-vehicle (V2V) ISAC~\cite{thz_jrc_V2X_Petrov2019May}.
-The Third-Generation Partnership Project (3GPP) Release-16 specifies 5G localization and sensing in monostatic mode through time difference-of-arrival (TDoA)~\cite{fanLiuSurveyJSTSP_Zhang2021Sep}.
-Currently, there exists a work item (with reference number S1-220144) on ISAC in 3GPP targeting Release-19.
+However, with increasing convergence between S\&C operations, joint hardware is required. {The ISAC systems, therefore, are broadly classified into radar-communications coexistence (RCC) and dual-functional radar-communications (DFRC)~\cite{fanLiuSurveyJSTSP_Zhang2021Sep}.
+Specifically, RCC involves both subsystems with their waveforms, which account for the inter-subsystem interference.
+In contrast, DFRC aims performing both sensing and communication (S\&C) tasks simultaneously via employing a common waveform.
+The evolution from RCC to DFRC requires the usage of common waveforms, integrated transmit/receive hardware design, and joint processing techniques.} While existing mm-Wave communications protocols/waveforms, e.g., the IEEE 802.11ad standard wi-fi protocol, have been proposed for communications-aided vehicular sensing, recent studies have employed similar signaling methods for low THz ($0.06-4$ THz) vehicle-to-vehicle (V2V) ISAC~\cite{thz_jrc_V2X_Petrov2019May}.
+The Third-Generation Partnership Project (3GPP) Release-16 specifies 5G localization and sensing in monostatic mode through time difference-of-arrival (TDoA)~\cite{elbir2021JointRadarComm}.
+Currently, there exists a work item S1-220144 on ISAC in the 3GPP targeting Release-19.

-Certain characteristics of mm-Wave become more aggravated at THz such as high path loss, short transmission range, extreme channel sparsity and beam squint (Fig.~\ref{fig_Diag}).
+Certain characteristics of mm-Wave become more aggravated at THz such as high path loss, short transmission range, extreme channel sparsity, and beam squint (Fig.~\ref{fig_Diag}).
 To overcome these challenges, new signal processing techniques and hardware are required for THz-ISAC design.
-For instance, analogous to their massive multiple-input multiple-output (MIMO) counterpart in mm-Wave, the ultra-massive (UM) MIMO configurations are developed to compensate high path loss in THz~\cite{ummimoTareqOverview}.
+For instance, analogous to their massive multiple-input multiple-output (MIMO) counterpart in mm-Wave, the ultra-massive (UM) MIMO configurations are developed to compensate for high path loss in THz~\cite{ummimoTareqOverview}.
 Further, novel approaches are needed for reliable S\&C performance in terms of channel modeling and wideband signal processing because of THz-specific peculiarities such as beam split, distance-dependent bandwidth, and severe Doppler-induced interference.